ideaspaper/restclient/README.md

 ```

 Secret inputs have special handling:

 - **Masked during entry**: Password-style input field (characters hidden)
 - **Masked in output**: Displayed as `<secret>` in CLI output and TUI summaries
-- **Stored securely**: Values are still saved to session files for `--use-cached` reuse
-- **Promotion**: If the same parameter appears both with and without `!secret`, the secret flag is applied to all occurrences

 **Supported Locations:**